the1lab/1lab/src/index.lagda.md

 [the HoTT Book]: https://homotopytypetheory.org/book

+  While the 1Lab is not strictly meant to be a companion to, or a formalisation of, the HoTT book.
+But since there is significant overlap, one of our pages is simply a list of references to the HoTT book and their correspondent on the 1Lab: [HoTT](HoTT.html)

 * Prof. Martín Escardó, at Birmingham, has done a great service to the community by _also_ formalising a great deal of univalent mathematics in Literate Agda, in his [Introduction to Univalent Foundations of